 Hi!
-Thank you so much for coming here to scope out my website!
-Let me tell you a little bit about myself and how I got here on this crazy fitness journey.
+I’m Amanda.
+Thank you for visiting!
+Let me tell you a little bit about myself.

 I’ve been on quite a weight loss roller coaster dating back to around 2001.
 Well, if you rewind to when I really started to gain weight, it was around 1999 – I was a junior in high school.
 I was 16 years old and starting to really rapidly gain weight.
 It was due to a lot of different factors, mainly poor food choices in the household and hormones.
 When I graduated high school I was weighing in at around 180 pounds.
 I couldn’t believe it.

 Enter my freshman year of college.
 I was very adamant that I would not gain the dreaded “freshman 15” that everybody talked about.
 I couldn’t afford to gain any more weight!
 So, my freshman year I dedicated myself to working out regularly and significantly cutting the calories in my diet.
 I had no idea what I was doing.
 Basically, I knew I needed to eat less and workout more.
 I ended up losing about 32 pounds.
 At this point, I barely picked up a weight – I was doing mostly cardiovascular exercises.